Snehalikalall/Introduction-to-scREnF/README.md

 library('Linnorm')
 ```

-We will give the method demonstration with single cell RNA sequencing on 466 cells to capture the cellular complexity of the adult and fetal human brain at a whole transcriptome level.
-For more details about the study, see [A survey of human brain transcriptome diversity at the single cell level](https://www.pnas.org/content/112/23/7285#:~:text=Our%20results%20show%20that%20MHCI,as%20endothelial%20cells%20and%20microglia.)
+We will give the method demonstration on Darmanis Dataset.
+For more details about the data, see [A survey of human brain transcriptome diversity at the single cell level](https://www.pnas.org/content/112/23/7285#:~:text=Our%20results%20show%20that%20MHCI,as%20endothelial%20cells%20and%20microglia.)

 Read the gene expression data using (SingleCellExperiment object), calculate CPM values and extract metadata.